trival/checklists/project-boilerplate/README.md

 contains files that can be copied into any new project.

-to get the initial setup working, run:
+to get the initial react setup working, run:

 ```
 yarn add -D prettier \